karpathy/karpathy.github.io/_posts/2015-05-21-rnn-effectiveness.markdown

 plia tklrgd t o idoe ns,smtt   h ne etie h,hregtrs nigtike,aoaenns lng
 ```

 However, notice that at least it is starting to get an idea about words separated by spaces.
 Except sometimes it inserts two spaces.
-It also doesn't know that comma is amost always followed by a space.
+It also doesn't know that comma is almost always followed by a space.
 At 300 iterations we see that the model starts to get an idea about quotes and periods:

 ```
 "Tmont thithey" fomesscerliund